Comprehensive Support For CATEX And NEPA Actions

 Depending on your project, the federal government may have close involvement with the process.
 Whether you are receiving federal funding, federal permits or access to federal land, you may encounter complications due to the National Environmental Policy Act (NEPA).
 NEPA obligates the government to review environmental impacts such as pollution during a project’s planning stage.

-At The Law Office of Frank Hammond LLC, I work to preserve your plans by representing you in NEPA and environmental law cases.
-Based in Portland, my firm meticulously addresses NEPA actions for developers, corporations and government entities across Oregon.
+At The Law Office of Frank Hammond LLC, we work to preserve your plans by representing you in NEPA and environmental law cases.
+Based in Portland, our firm meticulously addresses NEPA actions for developers, corporations and government entities across Oregon.

 Why Categorical Exclusions Are Preferable